0x5eba/Skin-Cancer-Segmentation/README.md

 1) Download the dataset from https://isic-archive.com/

-2) run python create_dataset.py to get the numpy format of the data
+2) python3 create_dataset.py : to get the numpy format of the image and the mask

-3) run main.py to create the model
+3) python3 main.py : to create the model

-4) run test.py to test the model
+4) python3 test.py : to test the model